nhsconnect/prescription-exemptions-dev/pages/development/integrating_messaging.md

 summary: How to integrate information from the Real Time Exemption Checking Service API with EPS Prescription messaging
 ---

-Once an exemption has been confirmed by a prescription exemption check this confirmation needs to be reflected in the reimbursement claim message for EPS prescriptions.
-This is done using an extended version of the  *PrescriptionChargeExemption* vocabulary, which includes values which may be returned by a prescription exemption check.
-Where the patient wishes to claim a different exemption not confirmed by the prescription exemption checking service, then the appropriate value not confirmed by source must be included in the claim message.
+The existing EPS claim message is to be used when submitting reimbursement messages with exemptions confirmed by the Real Time Exemption Checking service.
+In order to differentiate patient exemptions confirmed by the service, additional EPS values must be used for indicating patient prescription charge exemption.
+Information on the values used within the Real Time Exemption Checking service can be found below.
+Where the patient wishes to claim a different exemption not confirmed by the service, suppliers should utilise existing exemption values as part of the EPS process.
+Information on existing EPS values can be found within the NHSBSA `Requirements and Guidance for Endorsement in EPS`: https://www.nhsbsa.nhs.uk/pharmacies-gp-practices-and-appliance-contractors/prescribing-and-dispensing/endorsement-guidance

 ## RTEC EPS Values ##